ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   lower precision is likely to degrade its performance – and the more “aggressive” the quantization technique, i.e., the lower the bit widths of the converted data type, e.g., 4-bit, 3-bit, etc., the greater the risk of loss of accuracy.
-Some thechniques for LLM quantization are the following
+Some techniques for LLM quantization are the following
 @web_symbl_ai_quantization:
 - QLoRA: Low-Rank Adaptation (LoRA) is a Parameter-Efficient Fine-Tuning (PEFT) technique that reduces the memory requirements of further training a base LLM by